 In late September 1934, a surveyor walked the land of Mary Eliza Farmer and prepared a plat dividing it into five equal sections.
 Mary Eliza had inherited a life estate in the property from her husband Valentine Farmer, and upon her death or remarriage it was to pass to her children and step-children.
-The double line at the left edge of the plat denotes a road and fronting it, in the fourth strip of lad, a pack house and dwelling are marked.
+The double line at the left edge of the plat denotes a road and fronting it, a pack house and dwelling are marked in the fourth strip of land.

 On 5 February 1882, Vaul Farmer, 52, married Mary E. Ruffin, 43, in Wilson County.